MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-add-multi-user-support.md

 ## Prerequisites

-You will need to have followed the [Getting Started](configure-xbox-live-in-unity.md) tutorial to enable and configure Xbox Live.
+First do the steps in [Configuring Xbox Live in Unity](live-configure-xbl-in-unity.md).

 ## Adding and signing in multiple Xbox Live users